MonetDB/MonetDB-PHP/protocol_doc/README.md

 the response format.)

-(Since the first authentication is a fake one, you don't even need to send a proper password has to it.
+(Since the first authentication is a fake one, you don't even need to send a proper password hash in it.
 And indeed, it has been tested that monetdbd will return a redirect response, even when you provide an invalid password.)

 In practice this means usually only two authentications: